TiGenix: Transparency notification pursuant to Article 14 of the Law of May 2, 2007

 Reason of the notification: acquisition or disposal of voting securities or voting rights / downward crossing of the lowest threshold.

-Person subject to the notification requirement: Philippe ODDO (with address at 12 Bld de la Madeleine 75 009 Paris, France), who is a parent undertaking/controlling person.
+Person subject to the notification requirement: Sand Grove Capital Management LLP (with address at 4th floor, 35 Dover Street, London W1S 4NQ), who is a person that notifies alone.

 Threshold that was crossed: 3%.